spierala/mini-rx-store/libs/signal-store/README.md

 Use the Undo Extension to undo dispatched actions.
 This can be useful to e.g. undo optimistic updates.

 #### Logger
-console.log the current action and updated state
+console.log the current action and the updated state

 ## Feature Store API

 ### Key Principles
 - **Less Boilerplate**: With the `FeatureStore` API you can update state without writing actions and reducers
 - A Feature Store **manages feature state** directly
-- The state of a Feature Store **integrates into the global state**
+- The state of a Feature Store **integrates into the global state object**
 - Feature Stores are **destroyable**

 ### What's included